-In 2020, Grupo Lala accounted for the biggest value sales share in free from.
+Grupo Lala is the largest player in the free from packaged food category in Mexico.
 The strong performance of this company is explained by its offering of free from lactose products, which include UHT and fresh cow’s milk, and drinking yoghurt.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

-Understand the latest market trends and future growth opportunities for the Food Intolerance industry in Mexico with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.
+Understand the latest market trends and future growth opportunities for the Free From industry in Mexico with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

-If you're in the Food Intolerance industry in Mexico, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.
+If you're in the Free From industry in Mexico, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.